yegor256/blog/_posts/2016/apr/2016-04-05-printers-instead-of-getters.md

 create `XmlMedia`, which will print the book to XML.
 The `Book` class stays small, while the complexity of "media" objects is unlimited.

-My point here is simple &mdash; no
+My point here is simple&mdash;no
 [getters]({% pst 2014/sep/2014-09-16-getters-and-setters-are-evil %}),
 just printers!